-If the volume is partition-hosted (applies also to USB flash drives), in addition to the steps 1-3, do the following:
+If the volume is partition-hosted (applies also to USB flash drives

 - a.
 Right-click the 'Computer' (or 'My Computer') icon on your desktop, or in the Start Menu, and select Manage.
 The 'Computer Management' window should appear. - b.
-In the Computer Management window, from the list on the left, select 'Disk Management' (within the Storage sub-tree). - c.
+In the Computer Management window, from the list on the left, select 'Disk' Management' (within the Storage sub-tree). - c.
 Right-click the partition you want to decrypt and select 'Change Drive Letter and Paths'. - d.
 The 'Change Drive Letter and Paths' window should appear.
 If no drive letter is displayed in the window, click Add.
 Otherwise, click Cancel.
 If you clicked Add, then in the 'Add Drive Letter or Path' (which should have appeared), select a drive letter you want to assign to the partition and click OK. - e.
 In the Computer Management window, right-click the partition you want to decrypt again and select Format.
 The Format window should appear. - f.
 In the Format window, click OK.
 After the partition is formatted, it will no longer be required to mount it with VeraCrypt to be able to save or load files to/from the partition.